-The classification program is designed to ensure that the skill level required and the responsibilities assigned to employees are accurately reflected in position descriptions and that positions are appropriately classified in accordance with the Classification and Qualification Standards issued by the Trustees of The California State University (CSU) as implemented at Fresno State.
+The CSU Class Standards contain descriptions of broad position responsibilities, general duties, and minimum education and/or experience requirements for each position classification.
+The classification program is designed to ensure that the skill level required and the responsibilities assigned to employees are accurately reflected in position descriptions and that positions are appropriately classified.

-EMPLOYEE INITIATED REVIEWS: An employee may request a classification review provided the request is made in accordance with the appropriate collective bargaining agreement (e.g. Units 2.5.7.& 9 employees shall not submit subsequent request prior to eighteen (18) months after completion of a previous classification review).
-An employee’s Request for Job Review shall be submitted in writing to the employee’s supervisor and must include an updated Job Description.
+- A permanent employee may request a position review by completing the "Position Description Questionnaire Form" along with supporting documentation.
+Once completed, the form must be forwarded to their immediate MPP Manager for review prior to being forwarded to Human Resources.
+An employee may request a classification review provided the request is made in accordance with the appropriate collective bargaining agreement (e.g. Units 2.5.7 & 9 employees shall not submit subsequent request prior to twelve (12) months after completion of a previous classification review).